 So, just imagine for a second, challenging your students to create something that turns… Let me clarify…turning by using the wind.
-And, by that, I mean a fan!
+In the STEM Lab, we make our own wind with a fan!
 I have two different sizes of fans that we use in the lab when we need to create air movement.

 What was I thinking?

 When I am inventing a new challenge, the first thing I do is make a list of materials.
 Often, I build a model myself to see what I might need.
 Does this always work?

 Well, no. I often add materials that I think will work and my test class helps me discover I am wrong! 🙂 Let’s explore my thinking about building windmills!

 I really thought a bobbin would work for building windmills…